Utah Personal Injury FAQs

-The Salt Lake City personal injury lawyers of Larsen, Larsen, Nash & Larsen are well prepared to help you seek coverage for the damages you suffer as a result of negligence.
-For more information on our services or to schedule your free consultation, call our firm today at 801-758-8728 or contact us online.
-Conveniently located in West Valley City, we represent clients throughout Salt Lake County and the surrounding areas of northern Utah, including Summit County and Davis County, Provo, Ogden and Park City.
+With the ability to provide unparalleled services, Larsen, Larsen, Nash & Larsen is prepared to help you obtain coverage for the damages you have suffered.
+For more information on our services or to schedule a free consultation, call our firm at 801-758-8728 or contact us online today.
+We are conveniently located in West Valley City, just west of I-215.
+We currently represent clients throughout Salt Lake County and the surrounding areas of northern Utah.
+These areas include Summit County, Davis County and Wabash County, Provo, Ogden and Park City.

-If you are injured in a car crash or any other type of accident that was the result of negligence, you are likely eligible to receive compensation.
-Negligence can be difficult to prove, and a personal injury attorney from Larsen, Larsen, Nash & Larsen is an invaluable resource.
+If your injury from a car crash or any other type of accident, was the result of negligence, most often you are eligible to receive compensation.
+Although difficult, a personal injury attorney from Larsen, Larsen, Nash & Larsen is an invaluable resource in proving negligence.

-Filing a personal injury lawsuit does not guarantee that you will have to appear in court.
-In fact, about 95 percent of injury claims never make it to court, and instead settle during negotiation phases.
-At Larsen, Larsen, Nash & Larsen, we are prepared to go to trial if doing so provides the best chance of getting you the compensation you deserve.
+One is very unlikely to appear in court when a personal injury lawsuit is filed.
+In fact, approximately 95 percent of injury claims do not make it to court.
+Instead, most of them settle during negotiation phases.
+At Larsen, Larsen, Nash & Larsen, we are prepared to go to trial if it provides the best chance of obtaining the compensation you deserve.

-A number of factors affect the overall value of your personal injury case, including the following:
+Certain factors affect the overall value of your personal injury case, these include the following: